knpuniversity/symfony/knpu/ep6-security/login-form-authenticator.md

 Since our form is not bound to a class, this returns an associative array with `_username` and `_password`.
 And that's it for `getCredentials()`.
-If you return *any* non-null value, authentication continues.
+If you return *any* non-null value, authentication continues to the next step.